 An intoxication manslaughter charge in Tarrant County is one of the most difficult charges to face and is challenging for judges, juries, and attorneys alike.
 Anyone who has driven home and regretted it the next morning realizes that either blind luck or the grace of God prevented them from facing a crime of this magnitude.
 Unlike most criminal offenses, there is no mental state requirement for the offense.
 In other words, it is not necessary for the prosecution to prove that you intended to hurt someone.

 Further complicating matters are “causation” issues that often arise in intoxication manslaughter cases.
-If another vehicle was involved, did the other driver contribute to the accident, was the other driver also intoxicated, was the victim restrained by a seatbelt?
-These are all issues that a trier of fact may have to deal with.
+Was another vehicle involved?
+Did the other driver contribute to the accident?
+Was the other driver also intoxicated?
+Was the victim restrained by a seatbelt?
+These are all issues that a trier of fact may have to evaluate.

 Intoxication must be proven at the time of the act, accident, or wreck that caused the death.
 Additionally, intoxication must be proven to the cause of the death, either by accident or mistake.

 If you are a loved one is facing a charge of intoxication manslaughter, it’s vital to retain a Fort Worth manslaughter lawyer with extensive experience litigating intoxication cases and the complex issues that come with them.
 We can help.
 Call today to learn more about our law firm and the experience and expertise we bring to bear on high profile, highly emotional cases.

 Intoxication manslaughter is the most serious intoxication crime in Texas.
 It is committed when an intoxicated driver causes the death of another person.

 Intoxication manslaughter in Tarrant County is a second-degree felony, and the punishment range is between 2 and 20 years in prison.
 Deferred adjudication is not an option for an intoxication-related offense.
 A sentence of less than 10 years may be probated.